Meet Mike Sagman

 Have you ever bought a dog food and discovered something about it you didn’t like?
 Or maybe you finally found one you believe is the perfect choice for your dog.

-Simply share what you know about any dog food we review with the rest of us.
+Simply share what you know about any dog food we review.

 Your personal experience with different dog foods could provide valuable information for everyone.
 So, please leave your comments and opinions after any review you read.

 We’d love to hear from you.
 And so would the rest of the world’s dog lovers.